Ready in 2 hours

-Tip: Another recipe with the exact-same name "Slow-Roasted Pork Shoulder with Carrots, Onions, and Garlic" ranks higher.
+Top-ranked recipe named "Slow-Roasted Pork Shoulder with Carrots, Onions, and Garlic"

 Combine 2 Tbs. salt and 2 tsp. pepper in a small bowl and rub the mixture all over the pork.
 Put the pork, fat side up, in a large roasting pan (about 12x16x3 inches).
 Cover and refrigerate overnight or for up to 3 days.

 Remove the pork from the refrigerator and let sit at room temperature for 1 to 1-1/2 hours before cooking.

 Position a rack in the center of the oven and heat the oven to 300°F. Uncover the pork and roast until tender everywhere but the very center when pierced with a fork, 4 to 4-1/2 hours.
 Add the onion, carrots, garlic, wine, and 1 cup water to the roasting pan and continue to roast, stirring the vegetables occasionally, until the pork is completely tender, about 1 hour more.